greggCode13/CoffeeShop/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is a text-based java program.
-You may copy this code for any purposes.

 <!-- LICENSE -->
 ## License